prosyslab/unitcon-artifact/README.md

 Our artifact is composed of two parts: the Docker image and the framework to build and utilize it.
 The Docker image contains all the necessary tools and dependencies to run the experiments.
 The framework, that holds this `README` file, is used to build the Docker image and orchestrate the experiments.

+#### Option 1.
+Pull the pre-built Docker image (Recommended)
-**Recommended**: You can pull the pre-built Docker image from Dockerhub.
+You can pull the pre-built Docker image from Dockerhub.
 To do so, run
 ```
 $ docker pull prosyslab/unitcon-artifact